Inflectra/spira-documentation/docs/Version-Control-Integration/Integrating-with-Mercurial.md

 # Integrating with Mercurial
+!!! abstract "Compatible with SpiraTeam and SpiraPlan"

 Mercurial is a Distributed Version Control System (DVCS) system that keeps track of software commits and allows many developers to work on a given project without necessarily being connected to a common network since it doesn't rely on a central repository, but instead distributes copies of the entire source code repository to each user's workstation.

-The SpiraTeam plug-in for Mercurial allows users of SpiraPlan or SpiraTeam (hereafter referred to as SpiraTeam) to be able to browse a Mercurial repository and view commits linked to SpiraTeam artifacts.
+The Spira plug-in for Mercurial allows users of Spira to be able to browse a Mercurial repository and view commits linked to Spira artifacts.

-The plug-in will download a read-only working-copy of the Mercurial repository onto the SpiraTeam server and use that for displaying the list of files/folders.
+The plug-in will download a read-only working-copy of the Mercurial repository onto the Spira server and use that for displaying the list of files/folders.
 The list of commits will be queried dynamically from this local repository on an as-needed basis.
 The plug-in also performs 'pull' requests from the specified remote repository to ensure that the local repository remains up to date.

-The rest of this section outlines how to install and use the plug-in with SpiraTeam.
+The rest of this section outlines how to install and use the plug-in with Spira.

 *Note: The plug-in will allow users to download and view different commits of files and view commit logs, but no changes to the repository are allowed through the plug-in.*

 ## Installing the Mercurial Plug-In To install the Mercurial Version Control plug-in, follow these steps:

-Copy the following files from the plug-in zip-archive into the "VersionControl" sub-folder of the SpiraTeam installation:
+Copy the following files from the plug-in zip-archive into the "VersionControl" sub-folder of the Spira installation:

 -   MercurialProvider.dll
 -   Mercurial.Net.dll

-## Configuring Mercurial in SpiraPlan
+## Configuring Mercurial in Spira
-Before you can start using Mercurial in SpiraPlan you need to setup, at a system level, how Mercurial and SpiraPlan should work together:
+Before you can start using Mercurial in Spira you need to setup, at a system level, how Mercurial and Spira should work together:

 - Log in as a system admin, and go to System Admininstration > Integration > Source Code
 - If there is not already an antry for "MercurialProvider" click "Add" to go to the Plug-in details page